Nootropics Expert

 And after a couple of weeks of dosing 5-HTP – side effects begin.
 Serotonin overload results in dopamine and norepinephrine depletion.

-Side effects include feelings of lethargy, depression, brain fog, stomach pain, and headaches.
+Side effects include feelings of lethargy, depression, brain fog, stomach pain, and possibly a chronic tension type of headache.
 Worst case scenario is nausea, vomiting and even blacking out.

 Neurohackers who report consistent success supplementing with 5-HTP stack it with B-Vitamins, a dopamine precursor like L-Tyrosine, and only use 5-HTP as needed.